Olexandr Kolchenko: Defence

-Oleksandr Kolchenko rejects all charges of terrorism.
-Kolchenko fully admits to having held guard on the street while a Molotov cocktail was hurled at a building housing pro-Russian organizations (namely United Russia ruling party, formerly Crimean Party of Regions, and Russian Community of Crimea NGO), but denies that this was terrorism.
+Kolchenko denied the charges of terrorism.
+He admitted that he had acted as a lookout in the street while a Molotov cocktail was thrown at a building housing pro-Russian organizations – namely United Russia (formerly the Crimean Party of Regions) and the Russian Community of Crimea NGO, but denied that the act constituted terrorism.
 The attack was committed at night when the participants understood the office to be empty and there was no intention to put anybody's life in danger.
-According to the human rights organization Memorial, similar attacks on party offices in Russia to this date have been punished as arson or "hooliganism" and not as terrorism.
+According to the human rights organization Memorial, similar attacks on party offices in Russia to this date have been punished as arson or hooliganism and not as terrorism.

 Both Kolchenko and his lawyer, Svetlana Sidorkina, are adamant that the only real charge against Kolchenko can be classified as hooliganism or vandalism.
 Kolchenko also refuted belonging to the political party Right Sector which is banned in Russia.
 Right Sector itself has released a press statement stating that the four individuals considered by Russia as "Crimean terrorists" have nothing to do with the party.

 Russian authorities denied Sentsov and Kolchenko Ukrainian consular assistance, claiming that they were Russian citizens.
 Following the annexation of Crimea, Kolchenko and Sentsov had not signed the document stating that they did not wish to change citizenship.
-In other words, these accused men have been "united with Russia" along with the Crimean peninsula".
 In turn, the State Migration Service of Ukraine confirmed Kolchenko's Ukrainian citizenship and the Kyiv Prosecutor's Office opened a case regarding the abduction of a Ukrainian citizen Oleksandr Kolchenko.

 According to his lawyer, Svetlana Sidorkina, Kolchenko was illegally issued with a Russian passport, dated May 26, 2014, when he was already in detention.
 Kolchenko has sent a complaint to the European Court of Human Rights against Russian citizenship forcibly having been conferred on him.